-706.03(p) No Utility
+706.03((p) No Utility [R-20]

-A rejection on the ground of lack of utility includes the more specific grounds of inoperativeness, involving perpetual motion, fricolous, fraudulent, against public policy.
-The former practice of affording applicant an opportunity for a refund of the filing fee in perpetual motion cases was discontinued.
-See 608.01(p).
+A rejection on the ground of lack of utility includes the more specific grounds of inoperativeness, involving perpetual motion, frivolous, fraudulent, against public policy.
+The statutory basis for this rejection is 35 U.S.C.
+101. See section 608.01(p).

-706.03(q) Obvious Method
+706.03(g) Obvious Method [R-16]

+A process which amounts to nothing more than an obvious manner of producing an article or product is not patentable.
 An Applicant may invent a new and useful article of manufacture.
 Once the article is conceived, it often happens that anyone skilled in the art would at once be aware of a method of making it.
 In such a case, if applicant asserts both article and method claims, the article claims are allowed but the method claims may be rejected as being drawn to an obvious method of making the article.